sm-dge/locksmith/README.txt

 ABOUT
 LockSmith is a lightweight, offline and easy to use tool that lets you generate and store passwords for all of your accounts.
+When using the program for the first time, a file for the saved passwords along with an encryption key will be generated.
+DO NOT delete these files.

 SAVE PASSWORD
 To save a password, you must enter the name of an application and